The ZEKELMAN Holocaust Center Library Archive

-The Holocaust Memorial Center Zekelman Family Campus Library Archive is a research, reference collection documenting the history, background, aftermath and impact of the Holocaust.
+The Zekelman Holocaust Center Library Archive is a research, reference collection documenting the history, background, aftermath and impact of the Holocaust.
 It is our mission to acquire, preserve and service materials in all formats for our museum and the community-at-large.

-The Library Archive is located on the second floor of the Holocaust Memorial Center to the right of the walkway.
+The Library Archive is located on the second floor of The Holocaust Center to the right of the walkway.

 - A non-circulating research center open to the public free of charge.